Designing for Problems, Not Pages: Login.gov Support

 This diagram shows that most users failed to find the correct help section for ID card upload issues.

-How might we ensure Login.gov users can easily and quickly get the right information at the right time, enabling successful task completion without needing additional support?
+How might we ensure Login.gov users can easily and quickly get the right information to successfully complete tasks without needing additional support?

 Here's why it matters: